 Our website has grown, simply because there is a scarcity of resources for people who are interested in finding properties which are suitable for renovation.

 There are three of us who founded the company and we are all keen renovators.
-This really, is what inspired us to create the website.
+This really, is what inspired us to create our website.

 How To Become A Property Developer

 If you are prepared to put in the work, being a property developer can be very rewarding and can enable you to jump up the property ladder, a couple of rungs at a time.